 - Sample price ranges.
 You can get an idea of how much the supplier will charge by requesting samples to inspect prior to making a complete order.
 Samples might be offered to you for free or at a discount.

 - Production pricing.
 This is simple – ask how much the suppliers’ products cost to purchase.
 We’d recommend asking the pricing for multiple products to see if they offer discounts on large orders.

 - Turnaround time.
 It’s crucial to know how long it will take for the supplier to actually deliver your products, especially if your business peaks in particular seasons.

 - Payment terms.
 Make sure you check what the suppliers’ payment terms are, as many will require you to pay upfront for the entire order.
 You can also ask if they offer payment terms on orders you may make in the future.
 If a supplier appears to be unreasonably pushing you to order on certain terms, this should raise alarm bells.

-- It’s also important to determine what incoterms you will be operating under with your supplier to determine the risk you will take (see our blog on the Incoterms to understand what they mean).
+- Incoterms.
+It’s also important to determine what shipping terms you will be operating under with your supplier to determine the risk you will take (see our blog on the Incoterms to understand what they mean).